 - channel (Channel) the Channel the pty request arrived on. - term (str) type of terminal requested (for example, "vt100"). - width (int) width of screen in characters. - height (int) height of screen in characters. - pixelwidth (int) width of screen in pixels, if known (may be 0 if unknown). - pixelheight (int) height of screen in pixels, if known (may be 0 if unknown).

 Returns True if the pseudo-terminal has been allocated; False otherwise.

-check channel request (kind, chanid)
+check\channel\shell\request (channel)